 (3) All other aquatic parks and devices by December 31, 2020.

-(G) All UVDS' must be installed in an enclosure designed to protect the operator against electrical shock, excessive radiation and protection from sunlight.
+(F) All UVDS' must be installed in an enclosure designed to protect the operator against electrical shock, excessive radiation, and protection from sunlight.

-(H) The ultraviolet equipment, electrical components, wiring and installation shall comply with all local national electrical codes and underwriters laboratory standards.
+(G) The ultraviolet equipment, electrical components, wiring, and installation shall comply with all local and national electrical codes and Underwriters Laboratory standards.

-(I) All UVDS must have an accurately calibrated ultraviolet light intensity readout with sensor(s) capable of accurately reading the ultraviolet dosage.
+(H) All UVDS must have an accurately calibrated ultraviolet light intensity readout with sensors capable of accurately reading the ultraviolet dosage.
 Sensors shall be calibrated at a frequency in accordance with the manufacturer's recommendations and records of valid calibration shall be maintained by the facility.
 The minimum dosage of the UVDS will not go below forty millijoules per square centimeter.

-(J) The UVDS shall be installed per the design of an industry recognized and capable third party registered engineer or third party pool designer with sufficent appropriate experience.
+(I) The UVDS shall be installed per the design of an industry recognized and capable third party registered engineer or third party pool designer with sufficent appropriate experience.